AthenaDecisionSystems/athena-owl-core/docs/design.md

 ### Agents

 The Agent manager is in [llm/agents](https://github.com/AthenaDecisionSystems/athena-owl-core/tree/main/owl-agent-backend/src/athena/llm/agents) folder.
-The current implementation uses the local repository as a file system.
-The agent manager also exposes a factory method to create agent executor using the AgentEntity information.
+The current implementation uses the local file to keep AgentEntity definitions.
+The agent manager exposes a factory method to create agent executor using the AgentEntity information.

 ![](./diagrams/agent_mgr_class.drawio.png)